The One Thing All Pet Sitters Wish You’d Do (And How to Make It Easy)

 2. Download and print.

 3. Fill in your pet’s details — feeding, meds, quirks, and emergency contacts.
+I made a version for cats AND dogs.

 4. Leave it in a visible spot (I like taping mine to the fridge and also emailing or texting a digital copy).